-In the UK, you can get an eSIM from EE, O2 or Vodafone for use in your iPhone, Samsung Galaxy or Google Pixel phone.
+In the UK, eSIMs are available from EE, Lycamobile, O2, Three & Vodafone.
+You can use an eSIM in your iPhone, Samsung Galaxy or Google Pixel phone.

 In this article, we’ll look at eSIM technology in the UK.
 We’ll start by asking what eSIMs are and how they compare to the traditional SIM cards that have been in use for more than 30 years.
-We’ll then look at the devices you can use an eSIM with and at the support for eSIM across different UK networks.
+We’ll then look at the devices you can use an eSIM with, and at the support for eSIM across different UK networks.

-eSIM Plans: | From £6/month |
+eSIM Plans: | From £5/month |

 ---|---|

-eSIM Providers UK: | |
+eSIM Providers UK: |

 Compatible Devices: |